gamesbook/gamereporter/README.md

 To see the program options, run:

     python report.py --help

+Be aware that accessing game details from BGG can be a slow process... a report with dozens - or even hundreds! - of games **will** take some time to create.

+## Dummy Report

 A test, or "debug", run with progress display, but requiring no access to boardgamegeek.com, with output going to a file called `dummy.pdf`:

     python report.py -d -p -f dummy.pdf

+## PDF Reports

-A 'real' example, to create a detailed PF report of 5 games for a boardgamegeek user called `shurelock`, who is USA-based, while showing progress, uses:
+A 'real' example, to create a detailed PF report of 5 games, while showing progress, for an **imaginary** boardgamegeek user who is called `shurelock`, and who is USA-based, would use:

     python report.py -u shurelock -z US -c 5 -p

-A summary PDF report for the same user, but with metric options & no progress:
+A summary PDF report for the same user, but with metric options & no display of progress while running:

     python report.py -u shurelock -c 5 -s summary

 A compact PDF report for the same user, but with metric options & no progress:

     python report.py -u shurelock -c 5 -s compact

+If you know the games you want to get a report on, pass in their boardgamegeek identity numbers as a list (with a space between each number); for example:

+    python report.py -p -g 421 154638 986 320

+## XLS Report

-An XLS report for the same user, with progress:
+An XLS report for the `shurelock` user, with progress displayed:

     python report.py -u shurelock -c 5 -s excel -p

+## JSON Reports

 Creating a JSON file for the same user, with progress:

     python report.py -u shurelock -c 5 -s json -p

-**NOTE** `shurelock` is not a real user and so the program will fail!

-If you know the games you want to get a report on, pass in their boardgamegeek identity numbers as a list (with a space between each number); for example:

-    python report.py -p -g 421 154638 986 320

 The JSON file created can also be re-used an input (for example, you may want to first edit that file to alter the description given by boardgamegeek):